 By the DIY experts of The Family Handyman Magazine

 Should I buy an expensive respirator for spray painting?

-Protect yourself from chemical vapors with a high-quality respirator.
+All spray painting tasks should be accompanied by a spray paint respirator.
+Protect yourself from chemical vapors with a high-quality respirator spray paint mask.
 Pick one that fits well and feels good, and be sure it’s easy to find replacement filters.

-To save money over the long run, buy a respirator that accepts replaceable filter cartridges.
+To save money over the long run, buy a spray paint respirator that accepts replaceable filter cartridges.
 But before you shop online, check out the availability of replacement filters at your local hardware or home center.
-You don’t want to be searching every store in town for the right filter in the middle of a project.
+You don’t want to be searching every store in town for the right filter for your spray mask in the middle of a project.

 Video: How to Make a DIY Spray Paint Booth

 Make this DIY spray paint booth and use it for all of your spray painted projects.The paint booth protects the surroundings from overspray and the painted project from dust.
 Watch this video to learn exactly how to build a paint booth with common materials.
 And, learn how to make the clever duct tape hinges.
 This paint booth folds up for easy, flat storage.
 Build a DIY spray paint booth today and you’ll use it for years and years.

 Required Materials for this Project